alexyorke/Rabbit/README.md

                          AuthType   = AuthType.Unknown};
 ```

 Connection is a valid PlayerIOClient connection.
-The password and createRoom parameters are optional.
+The password, createRoom and AuthType parameters are optional.

 Furthermore, Rabbit springs to action when the client disconnects and automatically cleans up the session*.